 Improving brain performance is in the best interest of our bodies.
 This allows us to thrive in our daily lives and make the most of each day.
 Therefore, it shouldn’t come as a surprise that our body has mechanisms to produce smart drugs that can help our brain performance.
 Despite being produced endogenously, due to their function, we can call these molecules nootropics.
 Some of these molecules are L-DOPA, melatonin, 5-HTP, GABA, and L-cysteine.
 The majority of these are precursors of other molecules, such as the neurotransmitter dopamine.
 Let’s take a deeper look into some of these natural nootropics and what their functions are.

 This amino acid is mainly known for being the key inhibitory molecule in your brain.
 It works as a neurotransmitter, meaning that it regulates communication between neurons.
 GABA is often in a balanced relationship with glutamate, which is the main excitatory neurotransmitter.
-Thanks to this balance, the brain can work properly, without neurons dying due to an excess in neuronal excitation, known as excitotoxicity.
-This balance is such that GABA is actually produced from glutamate, to regulate its function on the neurons.
+Thanks to this balance, the brain can work properly without neurons dying due to excess in neuronal excitation, known as excitotoxicity.
+This balance is such that GABA is actually produced from glutamate to regulate its function on the neurons.

 Therefore, GABA’s effects on the brain are related to a reduction of stress and anxiety.
-If there’s a deficiency in GABA, the person might find themselves restless and anxious for no reason.
+If there’s a GABA deficiency, the person might find themselves restless and anxious for no reason.
 A critical lack of GABA production might lead to a seizure.
 Likewise, excess amounts of GABA can put the patient into a coma.
 Current targets for GABA therapy are mood disorders as well as cases of insomnia.
-Furthermore, there’s present research regarding the role of GABA as part of brain supplements used in addiction recovery.
+Furthermore, there’s present research regarding GABA’s role as part of brain supplements used in addiction recovery.
 It’s believed that it might mitigate the symptoms of withdrawal and help in the recovery process.

 Levodopa is easily one of the most studied amino acids in the brain.
 It’s the precursor of the catecholamines, which are adrenalin, noradrenaline, and dopamine.
 Their important functions make L-DOPA instrumental in human life.
-Due to the many pathologies that can be associated with dysfunction or dysregulation of these catecholamines, L-Dopa has attracted scientific attention for years.
-This is how it was discovered that by itself, L-DOPA also has an effect on neuronal growth and development
+Due to the many pathologies associated with dysfunction or dysregulation of these catecholamines, L-Dopa has attracted scientific attention for years.
+This is how it was discovered that by itself, L-DOPA also affects neuronal growth and development.

 Administration of L-DOPA has been historically used for the treatment of Parkinson’s disease.
-As L-DOPA is capable of crossing the brain-blood barrier, just like many other smart drugs, it can exert its function there.
+As L-DOPA can cross the brain-blood barrier, just like many other smart drugs, it can exert its function there.
 Furthermore, it can also cause increased production of dopamine, the main catecholamine involved in Parkinson’s.
-Furthermore, it has been determined that L-DOPA has an important influence in memory as well as in cognition, as the precursor of dopamine.
+Furthermore, it has been determined that L-DOPA has an important influence on memory and cognition as the precursor of dopamine.

 Another one of the nootropics produced by our body is 5-HTP.
-This molecule is an amino acid and, just like L-DOPA, it also works as a precursor.
-More specifically, it’s involved in the production of serotonin, although it’s not its main precursor, which is 5-Hydroxytriptamine (5-HT).
-5-HTP has demonstrated to be useful in improving a person’s mood, and it’s often indicated for the treatment of mood disorders such as depression.
+This molecule is an amino acid, and, just like L-DOPA, it also works as a precursor.
+More specifically, it’s involved in serotonin production, although it’s not its main precursor, which is 5-Hydroxytriptamine (5-HT).
+5-HTP has been demonstrated to be useful in improving a person’s mood, and it’s often indicated for the treatment of mood disorders such as depression.

-Out of all the smart drugs, this is perhaps one of the most widely studied and it’s sold in numerous countries with mental health purposes.
+Out of all the smart drugs, this is perhaps one of the most widely studied, and it is sold in numerous countries for mental health purposes.
 Thanks to its beneficial effects on sleep, 5-HTP has an important role in brain performance.
 During sleep, brain development takes place as well as neuronal network consolidation.
 Improving this area of your life can also help your memory skills.